107.6 Completing the AMR

 If the person is a candidate for SSI or SSDI benefits and referred to the Disability Advocacy Program (DAP), the caseworker must include that information in this section and write that the person must apply with Social Security, keep all appointments and agree to appeal the decision if the SSI or SSDI application is denied for medical reasons.
 The caseworker must explain to the person that the DAP advocate will help with the appeal process.

-See Supplemental Handbook, Chapter 820, Section 820.64.
+See Supplemental Handbook, Chapter 820, Section 820.6.

-If good cause or an exemption is denied or not applicable in the AMR Section "Participation Status", the "Participation Activities" section must be completed with the specific activities or employment the person agrees to and the number of core and non-core hours per week the person is required to participate in a program or activity.
+If good cause or an exemption is denied or not applicable in the AMR Section "Participation Status", the "Participation Activities" section must be completed with the specific activities or employment the person agrees to and the number of hours per week the person is required to participate in a program or activity.

-Core activities are required for all individuals who are mandatory to participate in RESET.
+These activities are required for all individuals who are mandatory to participate in RESET.

 See Cash Handbook Chapter 135.2 Employment and Training Activities.